 Hyperornithinemia-hyperammonemia-homocitrullinuria (HHH) syndrome is known as an autosomal recessive condition.
 For autosomal recessive conditions, if a person has a variation in one copy of their gene, they are a carrier.
 This means that they are healthy because they also have a working copy of the gene.
 But, they can still pass their non-working copy to their child.

 If the other parent also happens to be a carrier of the same gene, there is a 25% (1 in 4) chance that they both pass this gene variation on to their child — and as such, have a child affected by the condition.

 If both parents are carriers of Hyperornithinemia-hyperammonemia-homocitrullinuria (HHH) syndrome, there's a one in four chance that their children could develop symptoms.

 Carrier testing is like a checkup for your genes.
 It tests to see if you carry a gene variation that could cause a serious genetic condition in your child.
 Eugene offers an inclusive genetic carrier screening panel that includes Hyperornithinemia-hyperammonemia-homocitrullinuria (HHH) syndrome, but there's a total 301 conditions that can be tested.

 Eugene's carrier test is a clinical grade test that can be done from the comfort of your own home — it's just a saliva test.
 You're also paired with a genetic counsellor who provides mindful support and guidance every step of the way.Learn more about carrier screening

-Since 90% of children that have a recessive genetic disease like Hyperornithinemia-hyperammonemia-homocitrullinuria (HHH) syndrome had no previous family history of it, it often feels completely out of the blue for the parents.
-Getting screened is a way to know this risk in advance, which can help familes manage or even prevent the disease in the first place.
+Since 90% of children that have a recessive genetic condition like Hyperornithinemia-hyperammonemia-homocitrullinuria (HHH) syndrome had no previous family history of it, it often feels completely out of the blue for the parents.
+Getting screened is a way to know this risk in advance, which can help familes manage or even prevent the condition in the first place.